Trump imposes tariffs on Mexico, Canada and China

 Al Jazeera’s Julia Galiano, reporting from Mexico City, said the trade war would hit Mexico hard.

 “Let’s remember that 80 percent of Mexico’s exports go to the US.
 The country is by far Mexico’s largest trading partner.
-Experts are telling us that the effects are going to be felt essentially right away, initially with prices going up, secondly with a rise in inflation,” she said.
+Experts are telling us that the effects are going to be felt essentially right away, initially with prices going up [and] secondly, with a rise in inflation,” she said.

-Republicans meanwhile welcomed Trump’s move, while industry groups and Democrats issued stark warnings about the impact on prices.
+Republicans in the US, meanwhile, welcomed Trump’s move, while industry groups and Democrats issued stark warnings about the impact on prices.

 National Foreign Trade Council (NFTC) President Jake Colvin said Trump’s move threatened to raise the costs of “everything from avocados to automobiles” and urged the US, Canada and Mexico to find a quick solution to avoid escalation.